Proposed changes to wildfire code would add protections to eastern edge of Colorado Springs

 New construction rules may be coming to the higher-risk wildfire areas around Colorado Springs, including the grassland on the city’s eastern side.

-Colorado Springs Fire Marshal Kris Cooper presented an early draft of the proposed changes to the city’s wildfire resiliency code to the Colorado Springs City Council during a Feb.
-23 work session.
+Colorado Springs Fire Marshal Kris Cooper presented an early draft of the proposed changes to the city’s wildfire resiliency code to the Colorado Springs City Council during a recent work session.

 Cooper said the city needed new rules in response to a 2023 bill, which established the Colorado Wildfire Resiliency Code Board to create consistent building standards for communities at risk of wildfires.
 The Code Board established a statewide wildlife code in July 2025 and required cities to adopt the protections by this summer.